 - Offer a call-back

 The best alternative to keeping customers on hold is to offer them a call-back from the next available agent.
-This convenient option prevents caller frustration and improves an overall customer experience.
+This convenient option prevents caller frustration and improves the overall customer experience.

 - Use other channels

-Multichannel support is a popular practice in customer support service.
+Multichannel support is a popular practice in customer support services.
 Offering interactions across multiple channels gives your customers more options and takes the pressure off your call center agents.

 A call center is a place where your business makes connections with customers.
-That is why it’s essential to ensure that it operates productively and professionally.
+That is why adding best practice call center metrics is essential to operate productively and professionally.
 You have to keep track of all call center processes and have great management to perform so.
 It’s not an easy task, but the metrics mentioned above will help you to get everything under control.